 The function of coaching is to support learners in recalling and using high-level information when they are trying to carry out a task or to solve a problem.
 The teacher is providing some of the cognitive processing needed for an application interaction.
 Coaching often takes the form of hints.
 A simple problem may require only a single hint, but complex problems may require a series of increasingly complete hints.
 Coaching can help learners focus on the most salient properties of the problem or task, activate previous relevant knowledge and provide a mental model to help solve the problem.
 Just presenting alternative representations is not sufficient.
 When learners are explicitly directed to compare different aspects or properties they are more likely to adjust their mental models.
 Learning will be more effective if coaching is provided early during application, but as with guidance, coaching gradually needs to be reduced to develop learners’ self-efficacy.

 Appropriate feedback is critical to help learners improve their performance.
 Simply indicating if the outcome is right or wrong has a very limited effect.
 Corrective feedback, where learners find out the correct response and why it is the correct response is more effective.
 Effectiveness can be further increased by providing a demonstration to learners of what correct application looks like.
 Intrinsic feedback which enables learners to see the consequence of their response is also an effective form of feedback.

-Next in this series: The five component skills
+Next in this series: Component Display Theory and the five component skills

-In the next post in this series, I will be looking at Merrill’s idea of component skills.
+In the next post in this series, I will be looking at Merrill’s Component Display Theory.
 What is the relationship between knowledge and skills?
 What instructional strategies are effective for helping learners to acquire skills?
-What is Component Display Theory?

 Bjork, E., & Bjork, R. (n.d.).
 Research | Bjork Learning and Forgetting Lab [Website].
 Retrieved 20 March 2019, from https://bjorklab.psych.ucla.edu/research/